vanshaj18/streamlit_data_chatbot/docs/user_guide.md

 - The system automatically manages memory
 - Very large datasets may require simplification
 - Clear chat history if needed using the sidebar button

+**Visualization Issues:**
+- Plots, charts are prepared by LLM not any backend code.
+- It sometime runs into cold start issues
+- False table name issues
+- Complex charts

+**PandasAI issue:**
+- PandasAI is prone to LLM code generation errors

 ### Getting Help